On the fence about deciding whether to start a blog or not?

 If you’ve a skill but lack a platform, blogging has got your back covered.

 Don’t Skip: 10 Blogging Mistakes To Avoid (Even Before Starting A Blog!)

 With your blog, you can sell digital products like eBooks, mini courses, membership sites and other digital products like video courses or simply meal plans.

 If you’re looking for an example look no further than Kayla Butler from IvoryMix who makes a living selling digital info products off her blog. that’s what blogs are good for – plain passive income!

-I know I know… impressive heading, ain’t it? *self-pats his back*
+I know I know… impressive heading, ain’t it? *self-patting my back*

 While all this time we discussed how blogging can help yourself, let’s focus a bit on how blogging can help others?